Athena SWAN success for Faculty of Life Sciences & Medicine

-The Division of Asthma, Allergy & Lung Biology is pleased to announce it has been granted a Bronze Athena SWAN department award by the Equality Challenge Unit.
-The award, announced today, recognises the Division’s commitment to advancing women's careers in science, technology, engineering, maths and medicine in higher education.
+The Faculty of Life Sciences & Medicine has been granted five Athena SWAN department awards by the Equality Challenge Unit.
+The awards, announced today, recognise commitment to advancing women's careers in science, technology, engineering, maths and medicine in higher education.

 To be successful, applicants to the charter need to undertake detailed analysis of their practices, enabling them to plan measurable action that makes a real impact.

 The work of the Cardiovascular Division and the Division of Women’s Health has been recognised with a Silver department award; the Cicely Saunders Institute of Palliative Care & Rehabilitation, the Division of Asthma, Allergy & Lung Biology and the Division of Imaging Sciences & Biomedical Engineering have all achieved Bronze department awards.